Essential Crochet Supplies and Helpful Tools

 5. Kitchen Scale

-For a kitchen scale, I recommend a digital scale like this kitchen scale.
+For a kitchen scale, I recommend a digital scale.
 With a scale and your yarn label, you can now use this handy yarn weight calculator to help you determine how many yards of yarn are left on your skein.

 6. Swatch Ruler and Needle Gauge